ibm-cloud-docs/watsonxdata/cli_commands.md

 |`user`|Username of the user connecting to the instance.
 The short command for this parameter is `-u`.|`--user <username>`|`SPARK`|
 |`url`|Base url of the location of {{site.data.keyword.lakehouse_short}} cluster.
 The short command for this parameter is `-w`.|`--url <url>`|`SPARK`|
 {: caption="Command line options and variables" caption-side="bottom"}

+The following parameters are listed in separate sections because they have more details that cannot be accommodated in the table.

 ## System config
 {: #sys_config}